xuset/planktos/README.md

 `planktos [directories and/or files...]`

-NOTE: If no files or directories are passed in, Planktos packages everything in the current working directory.
+If no files or directories are passed in, Planktos packages everything in the current working directory.

 That was it.
 To test that everything is working as expected, use your browser's devtools to inspect the network requests your website makes.
 To update files simply run the Planktos command again.